Click here to read the latest coronavirus (COVID-19) travel alert for Ethiopia.

 Hear more from the author, plus learn about Ethiopia's rare wildlife, its history, and what makes it such an unusual African destination.

-The Ethopian Highlands are a region of Africa unlike any other, home to golden-maned monkeys, rare wolves, and ancient, frescoed churches carved from rock.
+The Ethiopian Plateau is a region of Africa unlike any other, home to golden-maned monkeys, Ethiopian wolves, and ancient, frescoed churches carved from rock.

 Just how safe is Ethiopia for women traveling alone?
 We asked Alicia Erickson to share eight of her best tips.